SC Senate approves medical marijuana bill, House up next

 “They are either going to give it to them, they are going to sell it to them or they are going to take it from them,” said Sen. Kevin Johnson, a Democrat from Manning.

-Davis said plenty of people are already using marijuana illegally and will continue doing so if his bill is rejected.
+Supporters said plenty of people are already using marijuana illegally and will continue doing so if the bill was rejected.

+“Whether we pass it or whether we kill it. illegal use of marijuana will continue to grow in this state.
+It absolutely will.
+The only question is are we going to make criminals out of some people who would not otherwise be criminals,” said Sen. Larry Grooms, a Republican from Bonneau.

 Sen. Sean Bennett said he decided in the final hour of debate to support the bill, but he worried all the changes created a “Frankenstein monster.”